 During the District's recent internal compliance activities, the District determined that certain of its annual financial filings, which were timely filed, were not properly associated with CUSIP numbers of certain State of Connecticut Clean Water Fund bond issues for which the District may have been an obligated person.
 The District amended the affected filings to properly associate them with the proper CUSIP numbers.
 The District determined that certain of its annual financial information filings, which were timely filed, were not properly associated with all of the CUSIP numbers of its outstanding securities, including certain issues that were defeased (and subsequently retired).
 The District amended the affected filings to properly associate them with the proper CUSIP numbers, and put in place compliance procedures to assure future filings are properly associated.
-The District also determined that certain of its prior continuing disclosure agreements required its annual financial filings to be made within 240 days of the end of its fiscal year, and certain of its prior continuing disclosure agreements required its annual financial filings to be made within eight months of the end of its fiscal year.
-In the case of its annual information filing for the fiscal year ended December 31, 2010, the filing was made on August 31, 2011, which would have been three days after the due date under those agreements requiring the filing within 240 days.
+The District also determined that certain of its fiscal year, and certain of its prior continuing disclosure agreements required its annual financial filings for the fiscal year ended December 31, 2010, the filing was made on August 31, 2011, which would have been three days after the due date under those agreements requiring the filing within 240 days.
 The District filed promptly a notice of late filing of this annual information filing.
-The District has put in place additional compliance procedures to assure all future filings are made in a timely fashion.
+The District has put in place additional compliance procedures to assure all future filings within 240 days.